History of the Székely people

 The history of the Székely people (a subgroup of the Hungarians in Romania) can be documented from the 12th century.
 According to medieval chronicles, the Székelys were descended from the Huns who settled in the Carpathian Basin in the 5th century.
 This theory was refuted by modern scholars, but no consensus view about the origin of the Székelys exists.
-They fought in the vanguard of the Hungarian army, implying that they had been a separate ethnic group, but their tongue does not show any trace of a language shift.
+They fought in the vanguard of the Hungarian army, implying that they had been a separate ethnic group, but their language does not show any trace of a language shift.

-Scattered communities of light-armored Székely warriors lived in the Kingdom of Hungary, especially along the western frontier till the 14th century.
+Scattered communities of light-armored Székely warriors lived in the Kingdom of Hungary, especially along the western frontier, till the 14th century.
 Their migration to Transylvania began in the 11th or 12th century.
 They first settled in southern Transylvania, but they moved to present-day Székely Land after the arrival of the Transylvanian Saxons in the late 12th century.
 They were subjected to a royal official, the Count of the Székelys, from the 1220s.
 Their military role enabled them to preserve their privileged status.
-They did not pay tax and the kings of Hungary could not grant landed property in Székely Land.
+They did not pay taxes, and the kings of Hungary could not grant landed property in Székely Land.
 Their basic administrative units, known as seats from the 14th century, were headed by elected lieutenants and seat judges.
-They formed one of the "Three Nations of Transylvania" after a "brotherly union" was formed by the (largely Hungarian) noblemen, the free military Székelys and Saxon patrician class against the Transylvanian peasants in 1437.
+They formed one of the "Three Nations of Transylvania" after a "brotherly union" was formed by the (predominantly Hungarian) noblemen, the free military Székelys, and the Saxon patrician class against the Transylvanian peasants in 1437.

 The existence of three groups within the Székely society became evident in the 15th century.
 The commoners (or pixidarii) held small parcels of land and fought as foot soldiers.
 The wealthier primipili were mounted warriors.
 The high-ranking primores, who often also owned estates outside Székely Land, began to expand their authority over the commoners.
 Royal judges, appointed by the counts of the Székelys, supervised the elected officials of the seats from the 1460s.
 Being unable to serve in the army, the commoners lost their tax exemption in the 1550s.
 Many of them were reduced to serfdom after their rebellion was suppressed in 1562.
 The position of the royal judges was also strengthened, limiting the autonomy of the seats.
 On the other hand, the liberties of the Székely towns were confirmed.
 Although most Székelys remained Roman Catholic, significant groups adhered to Calvinism, Unitarianism or Sabbatarianism in the 16th century.
 The Székelys' privileges were restored in the 17th century, but many commoners (who did not want to serve in the army) voluntarily entered into serfdom.
-After Transylvania became part of the Habsburg monarchy in the 1690s, the central government made attempts to limit the Székelys' liberties.
+After Transylvania became part of the Habsburg monarchy in the 1690s, the central government attempted to limit the Székelys' liberties.
 Hundreds of villages were integrated into the Military Frontier after the Siculicidium (or Massacre of Székelys) at Madéfalva in 1764, but thousands of Székelys migrated to Moldavia to avoid military service.
 The Székely border guards lived under strict military rules.